mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 title: Data Grid - Column menu
 ---

-# Data grid - Column menu
+# Data Grid - Column menu

 <p class="description">Customize your columns menu.</p>

 ## Column menu

-Each column header comes with a column menu with quickly accessible grid features like column visibility, sorting, filtering, and others.
+Each column header comes with a column menu with quickly accessible Data Grid features like column visibility, sorting, filtering, and others.

 It can be accessed by clicking on the 3-dots icon that appears on hover on a header cell or when focusing on a column header and pressing <kbd><kbd class="key">Ctrl</kbd>+<kbd class="key">Enter</kbd></kbd> (or <kbd><kbd class="key">⌘ Command</kbd>+<kbd class="key">Enter</kbd></kbd> on macOS).